sekika/kaidoku/README.rst

 This is a program in development.
 Document is not written yet.
 Design of the program can change drastically.

+Following sudoku puzzles were made by this program, and drawn by this program.

 .. image:: doc/image/3-1.jpg

 .. image:: doc/image/8-1p.jpg